deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 ---
-title: Instant onboarding and instant notifications
+title: Instant anonymous onboarding and push notifications
-author: holga
+author: holga,r10s
 image: ../assets/blog/2024-03-notiheart.png
 ---

+XXX insert small video of Android start+chat-profile screen+initial chat list

-Quite some milestone in our 6 year long project history: you can now start chatting without a pre-existing e-mail address.
+Quite the milestone in our 6+ years long project history: you can now start chatting without a pre-existing e-mail address.
-With the rolling new Delta Chat releases (1.46) we are introducing "Instant onboarding" with [chatmail servers](/en/chatmail). to guarantee a reliable, secure and fast messaging experience, including instant notifications for incoming messages on Android and iOS phones.
+The new Delta Chat releases (1.46) introduce "Instant onboarding" with a growing set of [chatmail servers](/chatmail).

-You just provide a self-chosen name and maybe an avatar picture, and then hit "Agree and continue" to create your chat profile.
+New users just need to provide a name and optionally an avatar, and hit "Agree and continue" to create their chat profile instantly and experience a reliable, secure and fast messaging experience ...

-## How to get securely into contact with another Delta Chat user?
+## How to get into contact securely with another Delta Chat user?

+XXX insert screenshot of an invite-qr screen with share button

 When using default onboarding with [chatmail servers](/en/chatmail) you can only send out end-to-end encrypted messages.
-Even if you are using a classic e-mail server we recommend to setup a secure chat by
+You can get to a secure chat with others

-- adding a new contact through a QR code scan;
+- by adding a new contact through a QR code scan, or

-- sharing your own contact info as an "invite link" that any receiver can tap to start a chat with you;
+- by sharing your own contact info as an "invite link" that any receiver who has installed Delta Chat can tap to start a chat with you, or

+- by sharing a "group chat invite" that any receiver who has installed Delta Chat can tap to join the group, or

-- joining a group chat and then messaging one of its members.
+- by being otherwise joined to a group chat which allows securely messaging any group member.

-These three methods result in "guaranteed end-to-end encryption" which is safe against compromised servers or networks.
+All four ways of starting a chat provide "guaranteed end-to-end encryption" which is secure against compromised servers or networks.
+Even if you are using a classic e-mail server we recommend to use these methods.
+See the [2024 security analysis from ETH Zuerich researchers](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin) for more info.

+Note that no central key server or infrastructure is required and secure chat setup works in mesh networks in the Amazon Rain Forest as well as in regions that are cut off from the wider Internet.

 ## New: Introduce a contact by attaching a "VCard"

+XXX insert screenshot of an attached vcard

 With the 1.46 releases you can now "attach" a contact to a chat message, and any receiver can tap it to start chatting with the contact.
-The contact attachment has the [vcard format](https://www.rfc-editor.org/rfc/rfc6350) and contains an encryption number that is used to establish an end-to-end encrypted chat.
+The contact attachment has the [vcard format](https://www.rfc-editor.org/rfc/rfc6350) and contains an encryption number that is used to establish end-to-end encrypted messaging.

 ## New: Instant privacy-preserving push notifications for Android

-On Android, "instant push notifications" are enabled if possible, while denying Google and Apple any access to communicate data or metadata: even the physical seizure of a chatmail server or the seizure of our "central Notification proxy" would not reveal which e-mail address is used on a phone, or which Google/Apple device ID is associated with a chatmail address.
+On Android, "instant push notifications" are enabled if possible, while denying Google and Apple any access to user data or metadata.
+Even the physical seizure of a chatmail server or the seizure of our "central notification proxy" would not reveal which e-mail address is used on a phone, or which Google/Apple ID is associated with a chatmail address.
 No message data and no metadata would be revealed either, also not in encrypted form.
-See more details in our new [push notifications FAQ section](/help#instant-delivery).
+Check out more details in our new [push notifications FAQ section](/help#instant-delivery).

-## "Accounts" are dead.
+## New: "Accounts" are dead.
 Long live "Chat profiles"!

-Nobody wants or needs more accounts, isn't it true?
-But let us tell you about "Chat profiles" :)
+Nobody wants or needs more accounts these days but let us tell you about "Chat profiles" :)

-When initially onboarding with Delta Chat you now create a "Chat profile" which technically consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.
+When initially onboarding with Delta Chat you'll create a "Chat profile" which technically consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.
-The new 1.46 versions by default automates all choices except for your name and optional avatar.
+The new 1.46 versions by default automates the latter choices and only asks for your name and avatar, shown to other users.
-You can still tap "use other server" and "manual login" if you want to specify an existing e-mail address for your chat profile.
+You can alternatively tap "use other server" and "manual login" if you want to specify an existing e-mail address for your chat profile.
-Or why not create two chat profiles thanks to
-Delta's multi-profile support on all platforms?

-Chatmail or classic server,
-you can always replicate your chat profile to a second device, or export it to a file and import it from any other device.
+Whether using a chatmail or a classic e-mail server, you can always replicate your chat profile to a second device, or export it to a file and import it from any other device.
-Chat profiles are "in your hand" and do not live on any central server, also not in encrypted form.
+Chat profiles are "in your hand" and do not "live" on any central server, also not in encrypted form.